 - 5.1.21 Fire buckets shall be provided with the hemp rope of sufficient length and shall be stowed on the open decks in easily accessible places.
-The buckets shall be painted red and bear inscription "fire". - 5.1.22 In tankers and combination carriers gas analyzers shall meet the following requirements: - .1 provision shall be made for use of gas analyzers with gas sampling pipes as specified in 9.14.2, Part VIIII "Systems and Piping"; - .2 suitable means shall be provided for the calibration of gas analyzers; - .3 gas analyzers shall be provided with a set of spares supplied by the manufacturer.
+The buckets shall be painted red and bear inscription "fire". - 5.1.22 In oil tankers and combination carriers gas analyzers shall meet the following requirements: - .1 provision shall be made for use of gas analyzers with gas sampling pipes as specified in 9.14.2, Part VIII "Systems and Piping"; - .2 suitable means shall be provided for the calibration of gas analyzers; - .3 gas analyzers shall be provided with a set of spares supplied by the manufacturer; and - .4 gas analyzers shall measure lower flammable limit (LFL).

-Alternatively ship may be additionally equipped with one portable instrument for measuring oxygen and one for measuring flammable vapour concentrations, or with two gas analyzers, each capable of measuring both oxygen and flammable vapour concentrations.
+Alternatively, ship may be equipped with two gas analyzers, each capable of measuring both oxygen and flammable vapour concentrations.